What is NIST Compliance and Why is it Critical to Cybersecurity

 NIST 800-171 is a voluntary framework that relies on self-attestation of adherence.
 Unfortunately, over the past few years, it’s been found that an alarming number of contractors are deficient in their management and implementation of NIST 800-171.

 The Cybersecurity Maturity Model Certification (CMMC) is a program created to audit compliance with NIST 800-171.
-The government has tried to implement other rules requiring the NIST 800-171 self-assessment but have struggled with adoption due to limited enforcement — the most recent attempt is via the DFARS Interim Rule.
-This rule specifies that all contractors (prime contractors and subcontractors) to post a current assessment into the Supplier Performance Risk System (SPRS) as a requirement to submitting bids with the DoD.
+The government has tried to implement other rules requiring the NIST 800-171 self-assessment but has struggled with adoption due to limited enforcement — the most recent attempt is via the DFARS Interim Rule.
+This rule specifies that all contractors (prime contractors and subcontractors) post a current assessment into the Supplier Performance Risk System (SPRS) as a requirement to submit bids with the DoD.
 The purpose of the DFARS Interim Rule is to increase the protection of unclassified information within the DoD supply chain.

 With CMMC, the goal is to provide a verification mechanism to ensure cybersecurity controls and processes adequately protect CUI that resides on Defense Industrial Base (DIB) systems and networks.
 CMMC goes beyond what’s included within NIST 800-171, requiring additional cybersecurity practices and controls.